elainehan3/lodestone/.github/README.md

 #### Lodestone’s GitHub Actions Workflows

-Below is an overview of Lodestone’s workflows:
+Below is an overview of Lodestone’s workflows.

 1. **ci.yml**